 The amount of CNG that can be stored onboard varies based upon the pressure rating of the fuel system, the ambient temperature, and the fueling rate.

 - Pressure ratings: The typical industry standard for CNG fueling system pressure is 3,600 psi.
 Some systems in the U.S. and many systems overseas are rated at 3,000 psi.
-This means that the fuel system, including the tank and safety hardware, are capable of handling these pressures safely.
+This means that the fuel system, including the tank and safety hardware, can handle these pressures safely.
 When fueling, the dispenser is designed to fill the tank up until it achieves these pressures.

 - Ambient temperature: The outside temperature affects the temperature of the CNG.
 At higher temperatures, CNG is less dense, and therefore does not contain as much energy per unit volume as it would at a lower temperature.
 When the CNG is stored in warm ambient temperatures, it expands and becomes less dense, so when the tank reaches the rated pressure, the CNG inside does not contain as much energy as it would at lower temperatures.